mspulsi/accountInterface/README.md

-this is the django app that I built to just manage accounts
+this is the django app that I built to manage accounts